vishal2903/Voice-agent_100x/README.md

 ### 4. **Save Report**
 - Saves the generated research or lesson brief in **DOCX** or **PDF** format to the **Downloads** folder.

+**Voice Assistant Commands:**
+You can interact with the assistant using voice (or text).
+Here are some example commands:

+Daily Update:
+“Daily update on AI agents — save as docx.”

+Lesson Brief:
+“Brief me for next week's lesson on ControlNets — save as pdf.”

+Deep Research:
+“Deep research on vector databases for RAG — save it as docx.”

+The assistant will perform the search, generate the report, and save it as a file in DOCX or PDF format.

 ## Requirements

 Before running the application, you need to install the following dependencies: